 - Global X HSI Components Covered Call Active ETF (the "Sub-Fund") is a sub-fund of the Global X Exchange Traded Funds Series OFC (the "Company"), which is a public umbrella open-ended fund company established under Hong Kong law with variable capital with limited liability and segregated liability between sub-funds.
 The Sub-Fund is an actively managed exchange traded fund falling under Chapter 8.10 of the Code on Unit Trusts and Mutual Funds (the "Code"). - The Sub-Fund offers both listed class of Shares (the "Listed Class of Shares") and unlisted classes of Shares (the "Unlisted Classes of Shares").
-This statement contains information about the offering of the Listed Class of Shares, and unless otherwise specified, references to "Shares" in this statement shall refer to the "Listed Class of Shares".
-Investors should refer to a separate statement for the offering of the Unlisted Classes of Shares. - The Listed Class of Shares of the Sub-Fund are listed on The Stock Exchange of Hong Kong Limited (the "SEHK") and are traded on the SEHK like listed stocks.
+This statement contains information about the offering of the Unlisted Classes of Shares, and unless otherwise specified, references to "Shares" in this statement shall refer to the "Unlisted Classes of Shares".
+Investors should refer to a separate statement for the offering of the Listed Class of Shares. - The Sub-Fund is denominated in HKD.
+Subscriptions and redemptions are in the class currency of the relevant class only.